 Want the low down on all degrees, what careers they lead to, what subjects to take and what your salary might be one day?
-This is the place to be.
-We give you all of the information you could possibly need when applying at university.
+Well, you’ve come to the right place.
+We give you all of the information you could possibly need when applying to university.

-You’ve heard of all of these interesting sounding degrees that you can apply for.
-You think, well, it would probably make a pretty cool title on your business card one day.
-Unfortunately many students make the mistake of NOT researching their degrees properly before they take the studying route.
+You’ve heard of all of these interesting sounding degrees that you can apply for and you think it would probably make a pretty cool career title on your business card one day (for interests sake, take a look at 10 high paying jobs in SA with the least competition).
+Unfortunately, many students make the mistake of NOT researching their degrees properly before they take the studying route.
 Ultimately, they may end up completely hating their studies within the first 6 months and drop out.
 Studies have shown that only 15% of students who enroll for undergraduate studies graduate.
 Let’s get you guys to graduation!

 We know that researching degrees can get pretty complicated.
-So we simplified it for you.
-We have provided the degree name, what your future career options can look like, what subjects you need to take in school to be able to qualify for this degree and what the average salary with that degree is upon graduation.
+So we’ve simplified it for you.
+We have provided the degree name, what your future career options can look like, what subjects you need to take in school and what the average salary is upon graduation.

 - Subject requirements may differ slightly at each university.

-These salaries are just averages across many different sectors and in many different routes you could take, so don’t take these amounts as law.
-They can vary a lot.
+These career salaries are just averages across many different sectors and in many different routes you could take, so don’t take these amounts as law.
+They can vary.

 Another tip: Don’t just aim for the required mark, aim higher and work as hard as you can.
-These marks are the minimum and since most fields are so competitive, they choose the people with the best marks as they can only accept so many students at once.
+These marks are the minimum and since most fields are so competitive, they choose the people with the best marks.